Welcome…

 Second is that some people have witnessed traumatic deaths - either directly or as part of their family or community story.
 Often these have secrets or shames or violence associated with them and people may not have had the opportunity or support to process their grief and other feelings.
 So just speaking of death can trigger difficult emotions and sensations.

 And third, we do not leave a lot of time and space for grief in our busy lives.
 So deaths and other losses are often left un-processed - unmetabolized.
-This is magnified when we also carry big collective or community griefs around climate change, colonization, war, or the pandemic for example.
+This is magnified when we also carry big collective or community griefs around climate change, colonization, war, or the toxic drug crisis for example.
 A new grief - or even the anticipation of a new grief - pokes at the vulnerable spot where we are carrying all that un-tended grief and results in uncomfortable emotions and feelings.

 No wonder lots of us would just rather not deal!